 Why It Is Done

-- If your baby will stay healthy during labor, when contractions reduce the oxygen levels.
+- Find out if your baby will stay healthy during labor, when contractions reduce the oxygen levels.

 How To Prepare